CS Linux Labs

 Currently, the desktop systems in the labs are Dell computers running Ubuntu Bionic.
 The Penguin lab has 27 computers with Intel Core i7-4770 CPU @ 3.40GHz and 16GB of ram.
 The Particle lab has 31 computers with Intel Xeon CPU E3-1241 v3 @ 3.50GHz and 16GB of ram.
 All of the computers have DVD+/-RW drives.

-Access to the labs
+Access to the Labs

 Students taking CS classes can request 24-7 access to the CS Linux labs by going to the CS tutors in Fab-88 or Student Services in EB-100.
 The access granted will also let you enter the building.